frankhu-2021/Outlook-Add-In-TaskPane-WebBrowser/README.md

 You will need to change the labels/names in the ribbon, user control, button and in the customtaskpane.add function in the ThisAddIn Class to whatever fits your requirements.

+That being said, please don't try modifying the code for the visual items.
+Utilize the Visual Designer to change the values otherwise there may be some issues deploying the Add-In.

-If you have any problems with this example, feel free to open uip an issue against this GitHub and I'll reach out to respond as quickly as possible.
+If you have any problems with this example, feel free to open up an issue against this GitHub and I'll reach out to respond as quickly as possible.

 Note: This is not a Microsoft Supported Github Repository.